cipherphage/go-networking/README.md

 - Checksum notes: we do a SHA512/256 checksum which is a SHA512 checksum truncated to 256 bits because 1) calculating SHA512 on a 64-bit machine is faster (SHA256 uses 32-bit words), and 2) by truncating SHA512 to 256 bts we eliminate a length extension hashing attack that SHA512 is vulnerable to.
 - Running the checksum utility:
   - ![Using the SHA512-256 checksum command line utility.](./ch06/checksum-example.jpg)

+### Chapter 7

+- <b><i>Unix domain socket</i></b>: a communication method that uses the filesystem to determine a packet's destination address, allowing services running on the same node to exchange data with one another, a process known as <i>inter-process communication</i> (IPC).
+There are three types:
+  - <i>Streaming sockets</i>: these operate like TCP and Go designates this type as `unix`.
+  - <i>Datagram sockets</i>: these operate like UDP and Go designates this type as `unixgram`.
+  - <i>Sequence sockets</i>: these combine elements of both TCP and UDP, and Go designates this type as `unixpacket`.

 ## Notes on General Network Service Metrics